3dfsb-dev/3dfsb/wiki/GoogleSummerOfCode2015.md

 =======================
 The list of ideas below is to be used for Google Summer of Code 2015.

-Project: move to open source 3D Engine
+Project idea: move to open source 3D Engine
 --------------------------------------
 **Brief explanation:** currently, 3DFSB does not rely on any existing 3D Engine, and uses raw OpenGL calls for all its drawing operations.
 This project will entail integrating 3DFSB with an existing, powerful, free open source 3D engine for all its visual operations.